Preventing Children's Injuries From Sports and Other Activities

 - Eye protection can be prescription or nonprescription.
 You can use polycarbonate lenses, or try goggles or a face shield.

-- Padding includes football and hockey pads, shin guards for soccer, and sliding shorts for baseball and softball.
-For boys, an athletic supporter and cup is often recommended.
+- Padding includes football and hockey pads, shin guards for soccer, athletic cups, and sliding shorts for baseball and softball.

-- Braces include wrist guards for snowboarding and inline skating, ankle braces for volleyball, and knee-savers for baseball and softball catchers.
+- Braces include wrist guards for snowboarding and inline skating, knee pads for volleyball, and knee-savers for baseball and softball catchers.

-Any repeat movement or impact can cause an overuse injury such as pain or soreness, inflammation, or even stress fracture of a bone.
+Any repeated movement or impact can cause an overuse injury.
+These injuries can cause pain or soreness, inflammation, and even stress fracture of a bone.
 After an overuse injury has started, it can take weeks to heal.
-Children and teens are most at risk of overuse injury when their bones are still growing.
+Children and teens are most at risk when their bones are still growing.